 Notes on the Text

-No soul can hear She cannot tell the truth to anyone.
-In the 1920s to bear an illegitimate child was perceived much more critically than it is in 2018, and for a middle class woman could have meant social ostracism.
+No soul can hear: She cannot tell the truth to anyone.
+In the 1920s, bearing an illegitimate child was perceived much more critically than it is now, and for a middle-class woman could have meant social ostracism.